turbot/powerpipe-docs/docs/powerpipe-hcl/query.md

 ---

 # query
-Queries define common SQL statements that may be used alone, or referenced in other blocks like controls and charts.
+Queries are defined in [mods](/docs/build).
+They define common SQL statements that may be used alone, or referenced in other blocks like controls and charts.
+Powerpipe mods may use Steampipe's Postgres engine or Tailpipe's DuckDB engine.

 Note that a Powerpipe `query` is NOT a database resource.
-It does not create a view, stored procedure, etc. `query` blocks are interpreted by and executed by Powerpipe, and are only available from Powerpipe, not from 3rd party tools.
+It does not create a view, stored procedure, etc. `query` blocks are interpreted by and executed by Powerpipe, and are only available by way of these engines, not with 3rd party tools.

 ## Example Usage

+### In a Powerpipe mod using Steampipe

 ```hcl
 query "plus_size_instances" {